andreazorro/AssessInfNet/README.md

 Required Input
 --------------

 * One or multiple *.tsv files with the inferred interactions.
+Only first two columns are taking into account.
 File name "<Method>_<data>.tsv" (See file Anova_Scoelicolor-rmabatch.tsv)
 * One or multiple *.gs files with the gold standard for the assessment.
+Only first two columns are taking into account.

 Output
 ------